 Waffles Aren’t Just for Breakfast Anymore

-Printable Recipe for Leftover Cheddar Mashed Potato Waffles:
+Printable Directions for Making for Leftover Cheddar Mashed Potato Waffles

 Cheddar Mashed Potato Waffles